odyslam/darkfi-starter/README.md

 [Tor](https://www.torproject.org/) and [Tailscale](https://tailscale.com) is used for networking.

-- `ircd` is configured to receives data as a **Tor hidden service** and is configured to participate to the network only by connecting to other `Tor` nodes.
+- `ircd` and `taud` are configured to be exposed to the internet as **Tor hidden services**
-- `tailscale` is used for the connection between user's IRC client and `ircd`.
+- `tailscale` is used for the connection between the user's device and the server.
+This is used so that the user can connect their IRC client or `tau` client from anywhere with ease

 ```
      ┌──────────┐          ┌────────────────┐          ┌───────────────────┐          ┌────┐              ┌─────────────┐             ┌───────────┐          ┌─────────┐